Microsoft/azure-docs.pl-pl/articles/azure-monitor/platform/app-insights-metrics.md

 ### <a name="dependency-duration-dependenciesduration"></a>Czas trwania zależności (zależności/czas trwania)

-Ta metryka odnosi się do czasu trwania wywołań zależności.
+Ta Metryka odnosi się do czasu trwania wywołań zależności.

 ```Kusto
 dependencies